stefan-hoeck/idris2-digest/docs/Text.md

   as well as when defining semantic tokens (for semantic highlighting).
   Module `Core.FC` provides quite a few utilities for creating, inspecting, and manipulating (for instance, merging) file contexts.
+* `Parser.Rule.Source`: Additional utilities for parsing Idris source code with support for semantic decorations.
+* `Parser.Support.Escaping`: Unescaping string literals.
+* `Parser.Support`: Some utilities for working with errors and unescaping `Char` literals.
+* `Parser.Source`: Utilities for parsing source files over a `Parser.Rule.Source.ParsingState`.
+* `Parser.Unlit`: Extracting and embedding Idris code in literate text (from literate source files).
+* `Idris.Parser`: Parser of the high-level source language as well as REPL commands, their parsers, and help text.
+* `Idris.Parser.Let`: Utility parser for `let` expressions and definitions (also, `let` in `do` notation).

 ## Pretty Printing